Art in Public

 Art Doesn't Happen Here

-1:20: " Art as an Avenue to Promote Industry, Manufacturing, and Placemaking Amidst the Decline of America's Brad Basket, Rust Belt, and & Rural
+1:20: " Art as an Avenue to Promote Industry, Manufacturing, and Placemaking Amidst the Decline of America's Bread Basket, Rust Belt, and &

 1:40: "Grit and Grind: Memphis Bred Me"